Bell + Amadeus is proof that Cebu is ready for more avant-garde eats

 The panna cotta was one of the best desserts I’ve ever had the pleasure of eating.
 Though relatively simple in presentation compared to the creme brulee, it was a feast that played with textures, temperatures, and bold flavors.

 Coconut panna cotta.
-I swear the dessert is much better than my photography skills.
+I swear the dessert is much better than my photography skills

-The saffron sauce is poured in the dessert vessel warm, which slowly melts the truffle ice cream and releases its umami flavor.
+The saffron sauce is poured into the dessert vessel warm, which slowly melts the truffle ice cream and releases its umami flavor.
 I was initially worried that the truffle ice cream would be too overwhelmingly savory, but it fell perfectly right on the spot where umami meets sweetness.

 The panna cotta itself was made with a rich coconut cream.
 Combined with all the aforementioned elements plus the pistachio praline, each bite was a symphony of sweet, savory, umami, and texture.